Jchen20-1/travel-sim/README.md

 |---------------------|------------------------------------------------------------------------------------------------------|
 | assets/paris.jpeg   | Goes into the assets folder, then points to the paris.jpeg.                                          |
 | ../assets/paris.jpg | Goes outside of the current folder, then goes into the assets folder, then points to the paris.jpeg. |
+## Before You Start:

+Make sure you have a folder/directory named "assets", with all the pictures of various places in there.
+If not, please copy the assets folder from above and paste it into your repel.

 ## Your Challenge